ajdelossantos/Abstract/README.md

 stories by liking them and allowing comments about them.

-It is a single page application built on a PostgreSQL database, a Ruby on Rails backend, and a React-Redux frontend framework supporting the JavaScript and HTML/CSS.
+It is a single page application built on a PostgreSQL database, a Ruby on Rails backend, and a React-Redux framework supporting the JavaScript and HTML/CSS frontend.

 <br><br>